 Illinois Treasurer Michael Frerichs said Tuesday the lack of a budget has forced his office to alter its normal investment strategies to free up enough money so the state can pay its bills.
 As a result, the state earned $7.8 million less in investment income during the first quarter of 2016 compared to the same time period last year.

-Frerichs warned if Illinois continues to operate without a budget, or even a stopgap budget, the state will miss out on $2.6 million in investment earnings every month, or $31.2 million over the course of the year.
+Frerichs warned if Illinois continues to operate without a budget, or even a stopgap budget, the state will miss out on $2.6 million in investment earnings every month, or $31.2 prednisone million over the course of the year.

 Read more of Kevin Hoffman's story at Reboot Illinois by clicking here.